flurinduerst/WPDistillery/README.md

 5. update wp cli `sudo wp cli update --allow-root` see [Known Issues](https://github.com/flurinduerst/WPDistillery#known-issues)
 6. execute setup.sh `cd ../../var/www/ && bash setup.sh`

-#### Setup without using Scotch Box
-1. install your vagrantbox of choice or use your webhost for the following steps
-2. clone WP Distillery into project
-2. add environment variables and your preferred options into `config.yml` (see [configuration file in detail](https://github.com/flurinduerst/WPDistillery#the-configuration-file-in-detail) for additional info on config.yml)

-5. execute `setup.sh`

 #### Known Issues
 * Currently Scotch Box comes with `WP-CLI 0.20.3` The WP-CLI released compatibility updates for WordPress 4.4 and now requires Version `0.20.4+`.
 Please update wp cli on the VM with `sudo wp cli update --allow-root`.
 See [issue#158](https://github.com/scotch-io/scotch-box/issues/158)